zextis/fms-ui/README.md

 The application's URL-path translates directly to the controllers (=files) and their methods inside application/controllers.

+A tutorial series for MVC framework can be found at: https://www.youtube.com/watch?v=OsCTzGASImQ&list=PLfdtiltiRHWGXVHXX09fxXDi-DqInchFD

 `example.com/home/exampleOne` will do what the *exampleOne()* method in application/Controller/HomeController.php says.

 `example.com/home` will do what the *index()* method in application/Controller/HomeController.php says.